apache/accumulo-access/SPECIFICATION.md

 is an encoding of a boolean expression of the attributes that an entity is required to have to access a particular piece of data.

+## Concepts

+* AccessExpression - a boolean expression of attributes required to access an object (e.g. Key/Value pair in Accumulo).
+* Authorizations - a set of attributes, typically attributed to the entity trying to access an object.
+* AccessEvaluator - An object that determines if the entity can access the object using the entity's Authorizations and the objects AccessExpression.

 ## Syntax

 The formal definition of the AccessExpression UTF-8 string representation is provided by